How Fake News Changed SEO & How to Add More Facts to Your Site

 And here’s another pro tip.
 Where possible, integrate trustworthy factual information into your content using database-driven data.

-Here’s this tip in action.
+Here’s an example of this tip.
 Real estate sites are especially interested in offering users information about a given geographic area.
 The aim is to help people learn more about the area of a home, which in turn promotes conversions.

 The local data that Trulia publishes on a property listing page are area demographics, nearby businesses, schools and crime statistics.
 These stats are taken from third-party databases.
 The inclusion of these publicly available statistics is advantageous because Google sees these facts and weighs them as valuable information that helps a visitor with the intent of learning more about the property in question.